LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Experiments

 \subsubsection{Settings}

-The ablation studies are conducted on LLIC-STF.
+Ablation studies are conducted on LLIC-STF.
 When conducting ablation experiments, we train each model for $1.7$M steps from scratch.
 The batch size is set to $16$.
 We adopt the training strategy in section~\ref{sec:exp:imple:train}.
-The results of ablation studies is in Table~\ref{tab:ablation}.
-In Table~\ref{tab:ablation}, “w/o Gate” means the Gate block is replaced by a FFN~\cite{vas2017attention}.
+The results of ablation studies {are} in Table~\ref{tab:ablation}.
+In Table~\ref{tab:ablation}, “w/o Gate” means that the gate block is replaced by {an} FFN~\cite{vas2017attention}.